 Col. O'Neill: What is your name anyway?
 Kaiael: Kaiael.
 Col. O'Neill: Right.
 Carter you go with...
 Tyler.

 Inverted in Goodness Gracious Me (itself inverting the real-life experiences of Indians in the West): An Englishman working in an Indian business finds the Indians are incapable of pronouncing his monosyllabic name.
 The Indians honestly try at first, then become testy at his inability to fit it, whereupon the Enlishman gives in and adopts a complex Indian name that most Englishmen would have difficulty pronouncing.

-Played with in a Far Side strip, where the owners of dogs gave them the typical names (Muffy, Rex, etc.), but "The names dogs give themselves" are quite elaborate, including "Princess Sheewana, daughter of Queen La, Stainer of Persian rugs"
+Played with in a Far Side strip, where the owners of dogs gave them the typical names (Muffy, Rex, etc.), but "The names dogs give themselves" are quite elaborate, including "Princess Sheewana, barker of great annoyance, and daughter of Queen La, Stainer of Persian rugs"

 This tendency to collect names is from the Tinker gnomes of Dragonlance.
 Its usually a hodgepodge of their deeds, nicknames and family history.